Sgt. Rock: Fictional character biography

 In the 2009 six-issue miniseries Sgt.
 Rock: The Lost Battalion Rock's unit is still referred to as "Easy Company" but is of the 141st Infantry Regiment.
 However, in the closing pages of the last issue, the narration states that, following the end of the story, "as usual, Sgt.
 Rock's 'Combat-Happy Joes' moved out to fill the ranks of another Easy Company left fractured by war", moving them to the 15th Infantry Regiment, 3rd Division, under 2nd Lieutenant Audie Murphy.
 A famous tagline of Rock's is: "Nothin's easy in Easy Company".

 Rock also usually wears the chevrons and rockers of a Master Sergeant on his uniform and also applied, oversize, to the front of his helmet.

-It is likely Rock's official position in Easy Company was of senior platoon sergeant though dialogue and scripts are usually vague on his actual responsibilities and duties.
-He usually leads patrols and appears to have powers of command over the men of the company.
-Several officer characters also appeared in the comic, as both platoon and company commanders, all of whom were regarded by Rock as superiors.
-Ever the model NCO, Sgt.
-Rock always rendered proper respect to these officers, and was always quick to give advice to not only ensure success, but for that officer to gain confidence and experience as a leader.
-Easy's commander was usually referred to as "the skipper" by Rock.
-Rock in turn was referred to by others as the "topkick", or senior non-commissioned officer in the company.
-Most infantry companies did not have master sergeants; significantly, Rock does not have the diamond of a first sergeant on his rank insignia.

-In a flashback in "The New Golden Age", the Unknown Soldier presents Sgt.
-Rock and Easy Company with information about Per Degaton's Nazi experiments.
+Fate

+The ultimate fate of Sgt.
+Frank Rock is complicated.
+There were initially two versions of the character, one residing on Earth-One and the other residing on Earth-Two.
+According to a number of stories, he was killed on the last day of the war by the last enemy bullet fired.
+However, DC has also published a number of stories that depict Rock as surviving into the modern age of superheroes, including appearances alongside Batman, Superman, and the Suicide Squad.
+Following this, Rock appeared as a general and a chief of staff for Lex Luthor's presidential administration.

+Robert Kanigher planned a conclusion to Rock's wartime adventures, which went uncompleted before Kanigher's death in 2002.
+Len Wein and Joe Kubert's 2010 back-up story "Snapshot: Remembrance" from the retrospective miniseries DC Universe: Legacies reveals that Sgt.
+Rock did die at the close of WWII.
+Flashbacks illustrate Rock being killed on the last day of the war in Europe while protecting a child who had wandered into crossfire.